Welcome to the jungle.

 Sure, we enjoy spending time together (mostly).
 But the REAL answer is that we are waaaaaay to cheap to pay anyone to do anything that we *think* we can tackle ourselves.
 YES, that delusion has put us in sticky situations (read post “Stupid Things DIY’ers Say”).
 But for the MOST part,

-And if you happen to feel 1/2 as psyched to have found us as we are to have found you, then let’s hang out more often!
+If you happen to feel 1/2 as psyched to have found us as we are to have found you, then let’s hang out more often!
 Join our “nest insiders”.
-It’s free!
-Free-as-a-bird, free-fallin’ free free F-R-E-E. Each week, we’ll have our newsletter flown straight to your inbox, full of our latest DIY projects, crafts and budget-friendly home decor ideas.
-Just fill this info out below, and a hearty hello and welcome to our crazy flock!
+Each week, we’ll have our free newsletter flown to your inbox, full of our latest DIY projects, crafts, and budget-friendly home decor ideas.

 Changes we’ve made to the front exterior have been minimal.
 In fact, the ONLY project we’ve done is changing the exterior light fixtures.
 But it’s pretty rad how something as simple as changing lights can make a pretty big difference to a home.
 Yes, I did just say “rad”.